0xProject/0x-examples/swap-signed-responses-example/README.md

 # 0x Signed Responses Example

-This TypeScript project shows how to request and verify signed responses from the 0x Swap API.
+This TypeScript project shows how to request and verify signed responses from the 0x Swap, Solana and Cross-Chain APIs.
 A valid signature proves that the response came from 0x and that it answers the exact request you sent, so a quote cannot be altered in transit or reused for a different order.

 Responses are signed with [RFC 9421 HTTP Message Signatures](https://www.rfc-editor.org/rfc/rfc9421) using Ed25519.